mattermost/docs/source/channels/make-calls.rst

 -----------

 - In Mattermost Cloud, up to eight participants per channel can join a call.
-- In Mattermost self-hosted deployments, the recommended maximum number of participants, across all calls in all channels on the server, is 200.
-This can be changed in the ``config.json`` file.
+- In Mattermost self-hosted deployments, the default maximum number of participants is unlimited.
+The recommended maximum number of participants, across all calls in all channels on the server, is 200.
+This setting can be changed in **System Console > Plugin Management > Calls > Max call participants**.

 Configuration
 -------------